neuropoly/template/README.md

 Run script:
 ```
-sct_run_batch -jobs 10 -path-data "/PATH/TO/dataset" -script preprocess_label.sh  -path-output "/PATH/TO/results"
+sct_run_batch -jobs 6 -path-data "/PATH/TO/dataset" -script preprocess_segment.sh -path-output "/PATH/TO/results"
 ```

 > **Note**
-> Replace values appropriately based on your setup (eg: -jobs 10 means that 10 CPU-cores are used.
+> Replace values appropriately based on your setup (eg: -jobs 6 means that 10 CPU-cores are used.
 For more details, run `sct_run_batch -h`).
+> If you wish to exclude subjects, add flag "-exclude-list".
+Example: `-exclude-list sub-107 sub-125`

 ### Quality control (QC)